Succulent plants have unusual shapes, rich textures, varied colors, and showy blooms that make a dramatic impact in any

 Grow this succulent outdoors year-round in Zones 9 to 11, or in containers that may be moved indoors for winter.

 I think Lithops, often called living stone, is one of the most unusual succulents.
 The one you are likely to find for sale is L. bella.

 In the wild, Lithops grows mostly underground, exposing only the tips of its leaves to absorb what little moisture is available.

 Topping out at about an inch and a half in height, it displays the color striations and smooth surfaces of rock, betrayed only by the lush white or yellow daisy-like flowers that emerge from its fissured center.

 The water requirements for mesembs are low.
 During winter dormancy, they requires almost none.
 However, during the emergence of new leaves and/or flowers, water each time the well-drained cactus/succulent potting medium or gritty soil dries out completely.

-Lithops is available on Amazon in 3-inch pots.
+Lithops is available on Amazon as a set of eight seedlings.

 Portulaca grandiflora, commonly known as moss rose, is an annual that thrives on neglect.